telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Events` method specifies the event handlers for the data source [events](../../../kendo-ui/api/javascript/data/datasource#events).

-The example below demonstrates how to handle data source events.
+The following example demonstrates how to handle data source events.

 ###### Example